 If you are staying at a hotel in Dumaguete, you can also have your transportation arranged from Dumaguete to Apo Island.
 You can also look for Apo Island tour packages that include transportation.

 - The trip from Mapatapay to Apo Island could get wet, so make sure you protect your valuables from the sea water.
 You also need to walk on the water to embark on the boat, so make sure you wear slippers any suitable alternative.

-- Upon arrival at Apo Island, prepare to pay an entrance fee of 100 pesos at the registration office.
+- Upon arrival at Apo Island, prepare to pay an entrance fee at the registration office.
 This is said to be a marine sanctuary fee that will help maintain and protect the island.